emma-schmidt/DATA310/projectdescription.md

 | 4    | B    | South Africa | 0           | \-10               | 370        | 104  | 7            | 2        | 18                 | 53             | 59            | 5          | 83             | 9            | 100              | 0         | 0            | 9                  |
 | 5    | B    | Italy        | 1           | 25                 | 537        | 122  | 22           | 11       | 17                 | 57             | 63            | 9          | 100            | 14           | 82               | 0         | 0            | 5                  |
 | 5    | B    | Namibia      | 0           | \-25               | 317        | 80   | 7            | 6        | 15                 | 43             | 37            | 11         | 100            | 17           | 75               | 0         | 0            | 9                  |

+I will play with including different variables in the model to get the highest accuracy.
+In doing so, I will be able to see which of these variables have the greatest impact on game success.
+For example, we might expect that the team that has a higher possession percentage might be much more likely to win the game.
+But perhaps this is wrong - if so, this could indicate that teams who win don't _need_ a lot of possession to score because they can make line breaks.
+It's also possible that I won't be able to come up with a good model, which whould also be an interesting result.